Mujer embarazada, consejos de hacer mudanza en el embarazo

 12 tips for moving during pregnancy

-1. Be patient and plan in phases
+1. Arm yourself with patience and plan in phases

 • Label boxes with room and priority (high/medium/low).

-Quick tip: Prepare a "first night box" with essentials (pajamas, toiletries, snacks, chargers) to avoid long searches on moving day.
+Quick tip: prepare a “first night box” with essentials (pajamas, toiletries, snacks, chargers) to avoid long searches on moving day.

 4. Rely on family or professional help